A categorical action of the shifted $q=0$ affine algebra: Preliminaries on coherent sheaves and Fourier-Mukai kernels

 \section{Preliminaries on coherent sheaves and Fourier-Mukai kernels}

-In this section, we briefly recall some facts about Fourier-Mukai kernels and other tools that we would use for proofs in later sections.
+In this section, we briefly recall the notions about Fourier-Mukai transforms/kernels and other related tools that we would use for proofs in later sections.
 The readers can consult the book by Huybrechts \cite{H} for details.

-We will be working with the bounded derived category of coherent sheaves on $X$, which we denote it by $\Dd^b(X)$.
-Throughout this article, all pullbacks, pushforwards, Homs, and tensor products of sheaves will be derived functors.
+We will mostly work with the bounded derived category of coherent sheaves on an algebraic variety $X$, which we simply denote it by $\Dd^b(X)$.
+Throughout this article, functors between derived categories are assumed to be derived functors, for example, we will just write $f^*$, $f_{*}$ instead of $Lf^*$, $Rf_{*}$, resp.

 Let $X$, $Y$ be two smooth projective varieties.
 A Fourier-Mukai kernel is any object $\Pp$ in the derived category of coherent sheaves on $X \times Y$ .
-Given $\Pp \in \Dd^b(X \times Y)$, we may define the associated Fourier-Mukai transform, which is the functor
+Given $\Pp \in \Dd^b(X \times Y)$, we define the associated Fourier-Mukai transform, which is the functor

 We call $\Phi_{\Pp}$ the Fourier-Mukai transform with (Fourier-Mukai) kernel $\Pp$.
 For convenience, we would just write FM for Fourier-Mukai.
 The first property of FM transforms is that they have left and right adjoints that are themselves FM transforms.